tobega/tailspin-v0/TailspinReference.md

 Sinks often entail [side effects](#side-effects)

+In templates, there is a special sink that sets the [templates state](#templates-state).

 ### Emit value
 Something that could be considered a local sink is in a [templates](#templates) block where a value is emitted out into the result stream of the calling context.
 It is marked by an exclamation point `!`.
 Of course, the value in this case continues